harveynick/HarveyNickGhostTheme/README.md

 # Toast

 A fully compliment HTML5 boilerplate for Ghost blog theme authors.
+This was developed as a starting point for theme developers in creating their awesome new templates for the system and contains only the handlebar files and the most basic formatting to get you started.

+**There is no screenshots or fancy build systems as it looks like a blog with next to no styling which not many people would want to see, as it's a horrible sight i assure you.**

 ### License